-Yoohyun Jung reports on criminal justice and public safety for Honolulu Civil Beat.
+Yoohyun Jung was the data reporter for Honolulu Civil Beat.
 She specializes in investigative and watchdog reporting.

 Before joining Civil Beat, she worked across media platforms in the United States and South Korea.
 Most recently, Jung worked as a radio writer for Korea Broadcasting System’s English division in Seoul, Korea.
 Prior to that, she worked in various roles, including data specialist, education reporter and public safety reporter, at the Arizona Daily Star in Tucson.